Skip to main content

 KNOVA

-We are thrilled to announce the upcoming integration of KNOVA into our Non-invasive Prenatal Testing (NIPT) screening lineup.
+We are thrilled to announce the integration of KNOVA into our Non-invasive Prenatal Testing (NIPT) screening lineup.
 Renowned as a leader in NIPT technology in London and the UK, our expert team continually explores cutting-edge advancements in prenatal screening.

 KNOVA is set to become the leading choice for expectant families seeking the most advanced prenatal screening options.